awei01/katsu-site-source/posts/2012-02-28-oscars-2012-an-ode-to-the-classics.md

 [Christopher Plummer](http://www.imdb.com/name/nm0001626/) Courtesy of Getty Images

 Getting ready for a black tie event?
 Let us help you design a look that will set you apart from the other suits out there.
-Send a style consultant an email at [info@9tailors.com](mailto:info@9tailors.com) to set up an appointment today.
+Send a style consultant an email at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to set up an appointment today.